This guide will give you tips on how to avoid injuries in Football Manager.

 The first thing you should do is sell injury prone players.
-This attribute is a hidden one and can only be seen when using the editor or a scouting tool.
+This is a hidden attribute and can only be seen when using the pre-game or ingame editor or a scouting tool.

-However, it is visible in the game and you will find it in the Player Report area.
-Your assistant managers or coaches will inform you about this hidden attribute on players you have in the squad, while scouts inform you of players you might have an interest in.
+However, it's visible in the game and you will find it in the Player Report panel.
+Your assistant or coaches will inform you about this hidden attribute on players you have in the squad, while scouts inform you of players you might have an interest in.

 The player's injury history could also give you some extra information about his injury proneness.

 Seasons in football are long and hard, especially if you enter the final stages of European football.
 During the preseason it is normal to work harder on physical attributes as you want to build fitness levels.
 But during the season it is good to monitor the intensity of your training.
 Lower your intensity if you have more than one game per week or even consider resting your players between matches to keep those fitness levels high.

 Use squad rotation

 Of course you always want your best team to play, but you should really consider a rotation system to keep fitness levels high.
 If the situation allows you, rotate your squad.
 Keep track of your schedule and mark your important matches.
 In other matches you can use young talents or back-ups to keep their fitness levels and match condition at an acceptable level.